Explore How Chromatography Can Unmix Mixtures

 - Take the black marker and thinly trace inside of the etched ring.

-- Place the chalk upright in a small dish of solvent with the ink on the bottom (the ink should be above the solvent level, it must not be submerged or touching the liquid).
+- Place the chalk upright in the beaker with the ink on the bottom (the ink should be above the solvent level, it must not be submerged or touching the liquid).

 - Let the solvent rise up the chalk until it is almost at the top.

 - Remove the chalk from the dish and mark how far the solvent rose with a pencil.

 - Analyze the separated ink components.